uspki/policies/certificate-policy.md

 4. Protect against accidental loss or destruction of, or damage to, any Certificate Data or Certificate Management Processes; and
 5. Comply with all other security requirements applicable to the CA by law.

-The Certificate Management Process SHALL include:
+The Certificate Management Process shall include:

 1. physical security and environmental controls;
 2. system integrity controls, including configuration management, integrity maintenance of trusted code, and malware detection/prevention;